mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 Recommending lesser known artists is a huge challenge that doesn't fit as well with standard collaborative filtering, so we might want to incorporate feature based recommendations into such a system.

+***

+For those interested, the Jupyter Notebook with all the code can be found in the [Github repository](https://github.com/beckernick/music_recommender) for this post.